 The story was consistent, the characters were great and easy to root for, and the action scenes in this film were stellar.
 The main problem of this movie was its CGI.
-The CGI was smily awful but besides that I’m excited to see this film again when it’s available to rent and if you ended up not seeing it I recommend that you do.
-It’s a very decent movie that is totally worth watching.
+The CGI was simply awful but besides that, I’m excited to see this film again when it’s available to rent and if you ended up not seeing it I recommend that you do.
+It’s a decent movie that is totally worth watching.

 7. Wonder Woman